19hours/sg-statutes/Acts/Immigration Act.md

 (i) providing for a deposit or security to be made or given by or in respect of any person as a condition of, or for the grant of, an entry permit, a re-entry permit or a pass to him and the conditions subject to which the deposit or security may be forfeited;

-(j) prescribing the fees to be charged upon the issue of any entry permit, re-entry permit, certificate or pass;
+(j) prescribing the fees to be charged upon the issue of any entry permit, re-entry permit, certificate, pass, Singapore visa or document issued or to be issued under this Act or the regulations and the processing of any application for the issue of such entry permit, re-entry permit, certificate, pass, Singapore visa or document;

+[Act 18 of 2012 wef 19/12/2012]

+(ja) prescribing different fees for different classes of applicants for any entry permit, re-entry permit, certificate, pass, Singapore visa or document issued or to be issued under this Act or the regulations, and any application fee so prescribed need not bear any relationship to the cost of issuing or processing the entry permit, re-entry permit, certificate, pass, Singapore visa or document;

+[Act 18 of 2012 wef 19/12/2012]

-(k) prescribing the penalties not exceeding imprisonment for 6 months or a fine of $1,000 or both for the breach of the regulations; and
+(k) prescribing the penalties not exceeding imprisonment for 6 months or a fine of $1,000 or both for the breach of the regulations;

+[Act 18 of 2012 wef 19/12/2012]

+(ka) prescribing the penalties for the late payment of any fees prescribed under the regulations; and

+[Act 18 of 2012 wef 19/12/2012]

 (l) generally for the better carrying into effect of the purposes and provisions of this Act.